 The Nielsen Lab has state-of-the-art equipment for materials synthesis as well as state-of-the-art equipment for solution and thin film electrochemistry, UV-Vis-NIR spectroscopy (solution, thin film, temperature dependence) and spectroelectrochemistry.
 The Palma group has state-of-the-art atomic force microscope and access to cleanroom facilities as well as probe station for electrical measurements.
 The student will be affiliated with the Materials Research Institute (MRI), with access to additional characterisation and device equipment.
 Both supervisors have research groups with senior PhD students and PDRAs that can offer day-to-day supervision and support.

-The studentship is funded by EPRSC and will cover tuition fees and an annual tax-free maintenance allowance at the Research Council rate (£16,777 in 2018/19) for 3.5 years.
+The studentship is funded by EPRSC and will cover tuition fees and an annual tax-free maintenance allowance at the Research Council rate (£17,009 in 2019/20) for 3.5 years.
 UK students, and EU students who have been ordinarily resident in the UK for at least 3 years are normally eligible for full EPSRC funding.
-Please see the EPSRC website for further details.
+Please see the Research Council Training Grant Guide for full details of residential eligibility criteria.

 Applications are invited from candidates with, or expecting to be awarded, a degree in an area relevant to the project (e.g. chemistry, materials science, physics or engineering).
 Applicants from outside the UK are required to provide evidence of their proficiency in English language skills.
 Please see our entry requirements page for further details.